Prem-ium/BingRewards/README.md

 `PROXY` = Configure a HTTP(S) or SOCKS5 proxy through which all of the bot's traffic will go.
 Should be in a URI format (e.g., https://1.2.3.4:5678)

+`bot_name` = Bot name, helpful for multiple instances of the bot running with proxy.

 `TZ` = Your desired Time-Zone.
 Defaults to America/New York

 `TIMER` = True or False.
 Whether you wish for the program to only run between certain time period.